 When I awoke the muscles just below my sternum were churning like a pot of snakes.
 It felt like that four square inches of my body had just run a marathon – the pain from its exhaustion was more than I could take.
 Waves of strange energy rolled through me as I tried to clear sleep from my head.
 Pulling aside the covers I stretched and contorted in as many ways as I could think of.
 After about four or five minutes the muscles stopped their rippling.
 Another day in the shamanic recovery ward.

-This month my hospital bed was a pull-out couch at my friend Annie’s cabin in the woods.
+This month my hospital bed was a pull-out couch at my friend Anna’s cabin in the woods.
 I’d actually been there for several months, barely able to do more than dream.
 It wasn’t unusual for me to sleep twenty hours at a time, never really leaving the dreamworld completely.
-Annie was one of the few people who understood and trusted what I was going through.
+Anna was one of the few people who trusted what I was going through.
 The couch was more of a space sacrifice than you might imagine, her entire home couldn’t have been more than 600 square ft.
 To this day she is one of my most cherished Anam Chara’s.

 Time to scrub my face hard with very cold water.
 The guy standing in the mirror looked as much like a pathetic loser as I felt.
-I was almost entirely dependent on Annies hospitality.
+I was almost entirely dependent on Annas hospitality.
 The occasional charity check from my parents accounted for about 1/2 of my food and nothing else.
 I was incapable of sustaining a romantic relationship, even though I’d fallen deeply in love.
 She realized I was not really able to take care of myself, much less show up for someone else.
 Hard to have any self esteem when you rely on everyone but yourself for survival, and can’t have a partner.

 Last night I was surrounded by at least a dozen spirits, they were tossing me around like laundry in a dryer.
 Maybe that’s what my muscles were feeling.
 Two halves of myself had been joined together in a new way.
 My solar plexus felt like the seat of myself, where I draw my tangible sense of identity.
 In this latest dream healing, the spirits were gifting me with a new wholeness there.
 My sore muscles were a reflection of the miraculous healing.

 As each soul piece was returned I felt more connected to my own path, an important blessing when your life is in shambles.
 With the spirits help I was able to trust my tenuous process, finding a way to put one foot in front of the other.
 I didn’t like that my path was leaving me penniless and homeless, still it was my path, that was worth quite a bit to me.